 Tel: +43 1 713 35 94 - 69

-is an event manager and responsible for the organisation of conferences, panel discussions and workshops.
+works at the VIDC in the administration as well as an event manager in the VIDC Global Dialogue department - as such she is responsible for the organisation of conferences, panel discussions and workshops.

 She was a radio and TV presenter and editor at Radio Afrika TV.
 Since 2009, she has been deputy chairwoman and co-founder of the association BARKA BARKA, an aid organisation for the town of Foroteon in Burkina Faso.
 Since 2018 she has been the special representative of the Burkinabè Diaspora in Austria, Hungary, Croatia, Slovakia, Slovenia, Serbia and the Czech Republic.
 Since 2019 she has been an integration ambassador for Zusammen: Austria.

 She earned a master's degree in tourism and hotel management at the Institut Supérieur International du Tourisme-Tanger in Morocco as well as a master’s degree in Hotel and Restaurant Management at the Institut for Tourism and Hotel Management in Salzburg.
 She also has a diploma in Project and Event Management from Vienna Media in Vienna.

 Tel.: +43 1 713 35 94 - 76

 is responsible for Public Relations in the VIDC Global Dialogue department.

 She studied History at the University of Vienna as well as Content Production & Digital Media Management at FH Wien der WKW, University of Applied Sciences for Management & Communication in Vienna.